top of page

 Befriend your body

-As lawyers we spend plenty of time in our heads, and we risk overlooking the immense wisdom that lives in our bodies.
+If you're like me, you spend plenty of time in your head, and risk overlooking the immense wisdom that lives in our bodies.
 We may be missing signals that we need to slow down and take care of ourselves, or that we need to get up and move.
 Our bodies communicate our most important needs.
 A powerful way to connect to the body is through movement.

 Slow, gentle movement practices allow you to really feel sensation in the body.
 I use somatic, or body-based practices in one-on-one coaching sessions to help clients access the wealth of information held in their bodies.
 I also lead Qoya movement and dance classes.